4700gfx/Pomodoro-Time-Game/README.md

 1. Have a Functional Timer for to Keep Count ✅
 2. Functional Buttons to Manipulate the Timer [Play, Pause and Stop Buttons] ✅
 3. To Do Section to Connected to the Timer
-4. Status Change and Color Changes
+4. Status Change and Color Changes ✅
-5. Add Additional Functionality to Keep Score and Data
+5. Add Additional Functionality to Keep Score and Data✅
-6. Stores the Sccore

 Overall this project is suppose to be a Pomodoro Timer mixed with the functionality of a To Do List paired with Game logic.
 Once the MVP has been created we will work to add additional functionality to the game to make it easier and fun to use.